 Arbitration Fees.
 Mr. Nolland's arbitration fees are typically $6,500 -$7,500 per day for hearings and study time, depending on the nature, magnitude, and complexity of the case, plus reimbursement of travel and other external expenses.
 Arbitration fees and expenses are split evenly among the parties unless otherwise agreed and require an advance deposit prior to any hearing and the issuance of an award.
 Arbitration fees are prorated for any half day arbitral proceedings or hearings or partial day study time sessions.
 The daily rate is normally reduced for travel days for out of town arbitrations if not utilized for study time.

 No Nickel and Diming.
 Mr. Nolland typically does not charge for intermittent arbitration related activities that require an hour or so of his time in a single day, such as status or scheduling conferences, emails or other communications with counsel, routine administrative tasks, or even simple discovery hearings.
 Mr. Nolland generally does not consider cancellation fees for arbitrations unless the arbitration is cancelled within two weeks of the hearing for those matters scheduled for less than a week of hearings (four weeks for matters scheduled for a week or more) and those booked days cannot be utilized for other matters.
-Even then, Mr. Nolland is reluctant in the extreme to impose a cancellation fee and will consider the totality of the circumstances and consult with counsel where necessary in determining whether any cancellation fee is fair and appropriate.
+Even then, Mr. Nolland is reluctant in the extreme to apply a cancellation fee and will consider the totality of the circumstances and consult with counsel where necessary in determining whether any cancellation fee is fair and appropriate.

 Copyright © 2021 christopher nolland - All Rights Reserved.